zyzek/LEAPs/content/leaps/leap-8.md

 This is the maximum number of LYRA that can be distributed to traders for the round.
 The actual amount will be determined as follows:
 - Long positions: 0.35 LYRA per $1 of fees paid
 - Short positions: 0.45 LYRA per $1 of fees paid
-- Short collateral: (dollars locked in pool / LYRA rewards for the round) * 0.66
+- Short collateral: LYRA LP reward rate * 2/3 * time short position held

 ## Copyright